dufernst/LegionCore-7.3.5/README.md

 * [Thank you](#thank-you)

 # Introduction
 LegionCore is a **RPGMMO** framework for WOW Legion *(Build 26972)*.
 This core is based off of the UWOW core leak of 2020.
 Which was derived from an old version of [TrinityCore](https://github.com/TrinityCore/TrinityCore).
-LegionCore is completely opensource and is developed by the community to submit a pull request please follow this template [here](submitting-fixes).
+LegionCore is completely opensource and is developed by the community.
+To submit a pull request please follow this template [here](submitting-fixes).

 If you want you can join the community discord: [here](https://discord.gg/uaP2aeJ7sj).

 # Requirements

  ### Important
- The main difference to note is that LegionCore requires Boost (1.64.0), Visual Studio 2017 && 2017 build tools, and MySQL (5.6.51).
+ The main difference to note is that LegionCore requires Boost (1.64.0), Visual Studio 2017 & 2017 build tools, and MySQL (5.6.51).

 [Windows specific](https://www.trinitycore.info/en/install/requirements/windows)